ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-06-the-system.markdown

 ---
 How’s homeschooling been going for you?

 Things heated up at my end a few weeks back when the amount of the boy’s schoolwork increased.
 We got access to an email address we could access online through Outlook, which led to access to Microsoft Teams.
 Then came a Trello board.
 Then access to Seneca.
 And then other things.
-As each subject getting in touch separately with their process we were learning _the what_, _the how_ and _the when_ as we went along.
+As each subject was getting in touch separately with their process we were messily learning _the what_, _the how_ and _the when_ as we went along.
 I started to map it all lightly.

 1. For each subject, how does the boy find out what work he has been set?
 2. Where and how does he do the work?
 (Online: What system?
 Offline?)